GriffinPlus/mguard-config-tool/README.md

 TODO

+## Known Limitations

+- Comments: Reading a configuration file discards comments, so a written configuration file does not contain any comments.

 ## Issues and Contributions

 As *mGuard-Config-Tool* is **not** a project of PHOENIX CONTACT, please don't request help for it there!